davybrion/companysite-dotnet/content/blog/2009-10-testability-of-date-dependent-code.md

 Code that needs the current date simply declares a dependency on IDateTimeService and at run-time the IOC container will inject an instance of DateTimeService to fulfill the IDateTimeService dependency.
 At test-time, the IDateTimeService is mocked so you can easily set which date should be returned for each test.

-Personally, i'm not a fan of this approach.
-I mean, i use the same approach for most dependencies but for simply getting the current date this is a bit too much IMO.
+Personally, I'm not a fan of this approach.
+I mean, I use the same approach for most dependencies but for simply getting the current date this is a bit too much IMO.

 Instead, we simply use something like this: